 10. The essence of our work is opening our Sweet Home 3D model in Google Earth (Pic.
 18).

 However, there is one, very last thing to look at.
-Google Earth works on a slightly different basis as Sketchup does.
+Google Earth works on a slightly different basis than Sketchup does.
 The origin of the cartesian system falls at an opposite corner of the building, as you can see above.
 It means, that some shifts might be required when you transfer the 3D model from Google Sketchup to Google Earth manually.
 Fixing is simple.
 You should measure the difference in distance between the place where your 3D object has been set and the place, where it should be.
 Afterward, you can use this distance for moving your object in Google Sketchup and exporting it again.

 ALTERNATIVE WAY OF GOOGLE SKETCHUP OBJECT MANUAL GEOLOCATION